 Chronic Pain and Aromatherapy

 One of my case studies in aromatherapy school looked at chronic pain to learn how – or if – therapeutic-grade essential oils could make a difference.
-My client has nerve damage in both of her hands.
+My client has severe nerve damage in both of her hands.
 They hurt, swell easily and are inflamed.
 After several surgeries on both hands, she still doesn’t have a definitive answer to the question: what’s causing this?
 I asked her to give a number to her chronic pain based on a scale of 1 to 10.
 She said – without missing a beat – 10.

 Fibromyalgia is basically chronic pain from aching muscles, tender trigger points and debilitating fatigue.
 Constantly.
 Always.
 Every day.
 It affects every single corner of your life from your mental/emotional wellbeing to your relationships to your level of activity.